/cf-plan

 - Fast (

 --fast) — Skip discovery and brainstorming.
 Inline codebase search instead of agents.
 Go straight to the plan.
+Single-phase fast plans stay in chat (no file written); multi-phase fast plans still save to disk.--fast --autoalways writes a file.
+Fast mode never generates the human overview doc unless you pass--gui.
 Best for clear, single-module, additive tasks - Hard (

 Workflow

-- Discovery & Brainstorm — Runs a focused discovery session in rounds: first asks probing questions to deeply understand your objectives and constraints, then challenges your initial approach with brutal honesty about feasibility and trade-offs (applying YAGNI/KISS/DRY), and finally presents 2–3 alternatives if needed.
+- Discovery & Brainstorm — Runs a focused discovery session in rounds: first asks probing questions and checks for official/built-in solutions before proposing anything (framework built-ins → official patterns → ecosystem standards), then challenges your initial approach using four attack angles (dependency failure, scale explosion, rollback cost, premise collapse), and finally presents 2–3 alternatives if needed.
 Respects your choice to skip brainstorming

 - Codebase Exploration — Launches the